Blakesley, Colin Phillip Interview

 She was a very good supportive person …

-Very good … very good.
-I had a lot of discussions with Yvonne; especially when you were coming up to be a president or something, and you’re totally blind to what you’re walking into.
-Because once you become that you’re heading towards the Federation, sooner or later.
+She was, very good.
+I had a lot of discussions with Yvonne, especially when you’re coming up to be a president or something, and you’re totally blind to what you’re walking into because once you become that you’re heading towards the Federation, sooner or later.
 And she was very, very helpful in those days.
 Pointed me the right way and directed me in the right direction, because I was a lot younger, and of course a lot more active mind, and different ideas.
 [Chuckles] I got myself into a lot of trouble sometimes at some of the big conferences.
 But they were facts, simple as that.

-Have you got something else that we haven’t covered?
+Have you got something that we haven’t covered?

 But you will come back in if they need you?